Atlantic Illumination Entertainment Lighting

 ...

 The Song Name column is for the title of the number being performed.
-This column may also be used to reference little interludes, between-song dialogue, audience introductions, etc.
+This column may also be used to reference little interludes, between-song dialogue, musicians' introductions, etc.

 The Song Tempo is handy for a board operator that may be unfamiliar with a given number.
 Knowing if a song is fast, medium, slow is a help.
 As well, some will note the song genre here as an additional clue: "Blues, Slow", "Jazz, Fast", etc.